Audit Projects

 • Dane County uses ES&S voting systems and has posted the ballot images online for many elections.
 There were 344,347 unique ballot images in the archive with 3,069 ballot images repeated with the same ballot identifier.
 There were 26,358 BMD ballots (7.6%).
 There were 67 styles in this election with 36 different patterns of contests and 33 different contests.

-• Excellent Consistency: There were 363 sheets with contests categorized as "disagreed" across all contests.
-The two most discrepant contests had only 1 or 2 disagreements at 0.85% and 0.59% of the margin.
-We must note that the statewide margin of victory in the Presidential contest was only 0.63% and 20,682 votes.
+• Excellent Consistency: There were 363 sheets with at least one individual contest categorized as “disagreed”.
+The two most discrepant contests (as a fraction of the margin of victory) had only 1 or 2 disagreements (0.85% and 0.59% of the margin).
+We must note that the statewide margin of victory in the Presidential contest was very tight at only 0.63% and 20,682 votes.
+Overall, the audit found an excellent consistency, with 99.964% of individual contests fully agreed.
+Only 1,057 contests were classified as “disagreed,” reflecting a mere 0.0358% discrepancy.

-• Withheld Ballot Images: 1,298 ballots cast were missing from the archives due to a law in WI that requires that the voter ID is written on the back of the ballot in certain circumstances.
-We believe this law should be repealed or changed to avoid writing voter ids on the ballots.
+• Withheld Ballot Images: 1,298 ballots cast were withheld from the archives due to a law in WI that requires that the voter ID is written on the back of the paper ballot in certain circumstances.
+We believe this law should be repealed or changed to avoid writing voter ids on the ballots, and the election official in Dane County agrees with repealing this law.
+This law creates unnecessary barriers to transparency and could undermine voter confidence.

-• County Overlap: 7,211 ballots which had images did not have CVRs.
-This was because those images were from an adjoining county and they had a cooperation agreement with that county to process some of the ballots from Dane County, while Dane processed one area from that county.
-The result is that these ballots with images did not have the CVRs.
-It will be helpful to avoid this sort of cooperation agreements that affect the data.
+• County Overlap: 7,211 ballot sheets had images but did not have CVRs.
+This was because those ballots were from an adjoining county and they had a cooperation agreement with that county to process some of the ballots from Dane County, while Dane processed one area from that adjoining county.
+While cooperation agreements can enhance efficiency, they complicate data integrity and should be avoided if possible to ensure transparency.

-• A total of 6,186 ballot ids were in the CVRs but images were not available for the reasons above and a few other reasons.
+• A total of 6,186 ballot sheets had CVR records but associated images were not available for the reasons above and a few other reasons.

-• 191 ballot images were corrupted and could not be processed due to bad images that could not be aligned.
-This is a relatively high number
+• 191 ballot images were corrupted and could not be processed due to images that could not be aligned.
+This is a relatively high number but not a concern when compared with margins of victory in this county and across the state.

-• Verification images were provided by Peter Bernegger who independently manually scanned ballots from 4 precincts for comparison.
+• Verification images were provided by a local activist who independently manually scanned ballots from 4 precincts for comparison.
 These images were processed by AuditEngine as verification images but it was difficult to compare 1:1 due to the way the ballots were scanned and how the precincts are grouped by the voting system, which we must note is a problem any time a separate scan is compared.
 It is important to scan the batches of ballots with knowledge of how they will be compared, which was not the case in this example.
+The discrepancies in scanning methods highlight the need for standardized procedures when comparing separate scans to ensure accuracy.

 • AuditEngine found no discrepancies on BMD ballots by reading voter-verifiable text.

-• Data can be cleaned up: Overall, the correspondence was very high 99.1% of these contests were fully agreed with no variants.
-However, we hope the data can be cleaned up so we don't have to process all of the missing ballots to make sense of it, which took a lot of time and effort.
+• Data can be cleaned up: Overall, the correspondence was very high 99.1% of individual contests were fully agreed with no variants.
+However, we hope the data can be cleaned up so we don’t have to process all of the missing ballots to make sense of it, which took a lot of time and effort.
+Of the 2,955,032 individual contests on 350,583 ballot sheets, 1,057 individual contests were classified as “disagreed” (0.0358%) with 99.964% of the individual contests agreed.

 Monmouth County, NJ, 2022 General Election

-• AuditEngine detected 977 repeated ballot images and cast vote records, and was able to remove the repeated ballots.
-These ballots were repeated due to 7 USB drives that were loaded into the EMS twice.
+• AuditEngine detected 977 repeated ballot images and cast vote records, and was able to remove the repeated ballots because they were digitally identical.
+These ballot images were repeated due to 7 USB drives that were loaded into the EMS twice.
+The fact that AuditEngine was able to remove the repeated images speaks to the effectiveness of the system.

 • AuditEngine detected configuration errors in 3 other contests.
 After we asked them to explain in a letter, the County Clerk said this was due to a “printing error” as those ballot styles in those contests were bilingual.
 However, only 2 of the ballot styles were actually bilingual.
 Analysts tried to make sense of the explanation by shifting the page down or up, and could not.
 We believe this was not a printing error, but a configuration error, which is a common source of errors in election systems.
 It is an important hazard because a configuration “error” can award votes to the opposite candidate and could later be covered by saying it is a clerical mistake.
 However, any notion of malfeasance cannot be the case in the second two cases, because the contests in error were uncompetitive.

-• In one of the three contests with the configuration errors, the Longbranch BOE contest was "secretly" hand counted by election staff that was not disclosed on their website.
-They admitted that they did perform a hand count after we sent a letter to the County Clerk and asked them to explain where they got the results of the election.
+• In one of the three contests with the configuration errors, the Longbranch BOE contest was hand-counted by election staff that was not disclosed on their website.
+After we sent a letter to the County Clerk and asked them to explain where they got the results of the election, they admitted that they did perform a hand count.
 The hand count DID change the outcome and altered ~500 votes for each candidate.
+If AuditEngine was performed early in the process, it would have detected this issues and removed the identical ballot images prior to certification.

 • The two other contests detected by AuditEngine as being incorrectly reported were not hand-counted by the county.
-These contests, "Avon School District", and "Freehold Borough BOE" had vote counts that were incorrect by 94 and 107 votes each.
+These contests, “Avon School District”, and “Freehold Borough BOE” had vote counts that were incorrect by 94 and 107 votes each.
 However, as they were uncompetitive contests (too few candidates to make them competitive), there was no change in the outcome.
-One of these was bilingual and one was not.
+The election office explained that the reason for the misconfiguration was due to misprinting the lingual ballots, but one of these was bilingual and one was not.

 Mercer County, NJ, 2022 General Election